|Prerequisites for Module|

 Aims of Module

-To enable students to critically examine the work of investigative journalists and to develop practical skills in journalistic research and feature writing.
+To enable students to critically examine the work of journalists and the news media.
+To develop practical skills in journalistic research, news, feature and online writing.

 Learning Outcomes for Module